theislab/campa/docs/source/overview.rst

 The workflow consists of the following steps:

+- Setup up the config and download data by following along with the `Setup and download data tutorial`_.

 - Create a subsampled pixel-level dataset for neural network training.
   This is done either by using the API function :func:`campa.data.create_dataset` or by using the CLI::